tuimac/servertools/README.md

 This program deployed to the location need root privilege.

 ```
-$ sudo pip3 uninstall httptracker
+$ sudo pip3 uninstall servertools
 ```

 ## Authors

 * **Kento Kashiwagi** - [tuimac](https://github.com/tuimac)

-If you have some opinion and find bugs, please post [here](https://github.com/tuimac/httptracker/issues).
+If you have some opinion and find bugs, please post [here](https://github.com/tuimac/servertools/issues).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/tuimac/httptracker/LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/tuimac/servertools/LICENSE.md) file for details.